 - Acted as a communication link for patients visiting the dental clinic.

-- Presented as first point of contact for patients who are visiting the Dental Clinic for treatments.
+- Presented as the first point of contact for patients who are visiting the Dental Clinic for treatments.

 - Politely answered phones and scheduled or confirmed office appointments.